 - Corning Gorilla Glass Victus protection

-- Nice color options
+- Nice color options internationally

 Xiaomi has opted for a decidedly iPhone 14-like design with the Xiaomi 13, which is by no means a criticism (if you’re an iPhone fan, that is).

-Internationally, the Xiaomi 13 is available in three standard colors: Black, White and Flora Green.
-In China, the company has also produced a gray and a light blue version, as well as limited edition iterations in more eye-catching red, green, yellow and blue designs.
-Every variant comes with a glass back, save for the vegan leather-equipped light blue model which, for obvious reasons, weighs a little more than the rest (you’re looking at 189g rather than 185g).
+Internationally, the Xiaomi 13 is available in three standard colors: black, white and Flora Green.
+In China, the company has also produced a gray and a light blue version, as well as limited edition iterations in more eye-catching red, green, yellow and blue finishes.
+As mentioned, though, the phone is only available in black in the UK.

+Every variant comes with a glass back, save for the vegan leather-equipped light blue model which – for obvious reasons – weighs a little more than the rest (you’re looking at 189g rather than 185g).
 My Flora Green model looks great, with the visible divisions between the rear camera sensors (more on these later) a particularly nice touch, in my opinion.

 Xiaomi 13 review: Display